How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 However, we don’t recommend this route, as surgery can never replace the development, symmetry, balance, and aesthetics achieved through hard work and consistent training.

-Incorporate the following exercises into your glute training routine for a golden ratio-worthy booty:
+Include the following exercises into your routine for a golden ratio-worthy booty:

 1. Squat

-No surprises here—the squat is the ultimate leg builder and an essential part of any booty-boosting workout regimen.
+No surprises here – the squat is the ultimate leg builder and an essential part of any booty-boosting workout plan.

 How to do it:

-• Place your hands behind your head or extend them straight in front of you.
+• Put your hands either behind your head or straight out in front of you.
+Whatever feels comfortable.

 Tip: Feel free to perform this exercise using a barbell, resistance band, or dumbbell.
-Slowing down the rep tempo can increase your time under tension, leading to improved muscle stimulation.
+Slowing down the tempo can increase time under tension, leading to improved stimulation.

 2. Romanian Deadlift